 Mark Granovetter found that weak connections (any one you see less than once month) are the best source of job leads when we are looking for work.
 It could be a college friend, a colleague from a past job, or your sister’s friend.
-Since we don’t know these people well, though, it’s common to feel uncomfortable reaching out to them for help.
+They have access to information that we don’t because they are in different spheres of knowledge and influence.

 The most important thing to realize is that although LinkedIn is a new communication medium, you’ve been communicating your whole life.
-So whatever approach you’d take in the real life is one you can take online.
+You already know how to ask for help.
+Whatever approach you’d take in the real life is one you can take online.

-- Timing – How long should you wait before you ask for help?
+How long should you wait before you ask for help?
 If you haven’t seen someone in 5 years, and then you reconnect with them on LinkedIn, can you ask them for an introduction the next day?
 That’s a very real scenario and the answer is: sometimes.
 There are no hard and fast rules to this, but keep in mind how you would act in the real world if you weren’t using LinkedIn.
 If you ran into the person at a class reunion, and would feel comfortable giving them a call the next day – go for it.
 If not, maybe spend a little time building the relationship with them through LinkedIn before you ask for help.

 ring, but they just came back from a staff meeting where the boss said how sick she was of interviewing people right now.
 The challenge when interacting with your weak connections is you don’t know the back story.
 Give them an out so they can refuse your request gracefully if they’d like to.

-These four steps are great for asking for help from all of your contacts, whether they are someone you see every day or once a year.
+These four steps are great for asking for help from all of your contacts.
+It doesn’t matter whether they are someone you see every day or once a year.
 But remember that much of the value of LinkedIn lies in your ability to build relationships with the people in your network on a consistent basis.
 One of the best ways to use it is to invest some time and attention on your network When you do this, you’ll find that when you need to ask for help, it’s an easy and natural process.